Dinesh-3/Backtracking-list/README.md

 # Backtracking-list
-Print elements N dimensional list
+Print all the elements in N dimensional list